 Mrs. Larson was a generous person and a great cook.
 She was also the dietitian and nutritionist.
 The food she ordered through the federal surplus commodities program turned into roast turkey, fried chicken, creamy macaroni and cheese and the most wonderful breads, cookies and cakes you can imagine.
 We had dessert with every lunch, but we also ate our vegetables.
 If we didn’t, Winifred made sure that we took home a note to our parents.
 I don’t remember the name of her replacement, but the food quality plummeted.
 The greasy hot dishes and store-bought bread quickly drove me to act.

-When I asked my father if I could have lunch at Grandpa and Grandma’s, he told me that I could ask them.
+When I asked my father if I could have lunch at Grandma and Grandpa’s, he told me that I could ask them.
 I decided to ask Grandma; Grandpa was a rather formidable figure with a big mustache.
 As I feared, she told me to ask Grandpa.
 Later I learned that even she asked Grandpa when she wanted to invite someone for lunch.
 But I was desperate, so I asked.
 And Grandpa said yes.

 When I told my father he said, “He did?”
 I guess that Grandpas were just the same then as they are today.

 Back then students had a full hour for lunch.
-As I recall Grandma’s lunches were not really very special, but there was fresh bread with homemade butter that Grandma stored in a little cage that hung in the well.
+As I recall Grandma’s lunches were not really very special, but there was always fresh bread with homemade butter that Grandma stored in a little cage that hung in the well.
 We had fried potatoes, sausage and cabbage and soup and a few times there was chicken and ham and baked beans.
 But almost every day lunch ended with a big piece of Grandma’s boiled raisin cake.
 With some sweet butter on top it made me feel like the luckiest kid in school.

 My mother made it often too, because it was my father’s favorite cake.
 It has a unique texture and flavor that I think you will enjoy.
 Here is how to make it.